From Instant Noodles to Ferraris Income Elasticity of Demand (YED)

 • Examples: instant noodles, second-hand clothes, public transport

-• Real-life vibe: First year at university?
+• Real-life IB Economics fact: First year at university?
 Bus and Heinz beans.
 Land your first job?
 Uber and sushi.

 BUT!
 Inferior ≠ low quality.
 A Mazda isn’t a bad car - but in income terms, it’s inferior to a BMW.
 Context is everything.